 The communication protocol can broadly be divided into two categories: synchronous communication and asynchronous communication.

 RestTemplate, WebClient, FeignClient can be used for synchronous communication between two microservices.
 Ideally, we should minimize the number of synchronous calls between microservices because networks are brittle and they introduce latency.
-Ribbon — a client-side load balancer can be used for better utilization of resource on the top of RestTemplate.
+Ribbon — a client-side load balancer can be used for better utilization of resources on the top of RestTemplate.
 Hystrix circuit breaker can be used to handle partial failures gracefully without a cascading effect on the entire ecosystem.
 Distributed commits should be avoided at any cost, instead, we shall opt for eventual consistency using asynchronous communication.

 In this type of communication, the client does not wait for a response, instead, it just sends the message to the message broker.
 AMQP (like RabbitMQ) or Apache Kafka can be used for asynchronous communication across microservices to achieve eventual consistency.

 Which Communication Protocol should be used?

-Here comes the question for which communication protocols should be used.
+Here comes the question of which communication protocols should be used.

 - You must use asynchronous communication while handling HTTP POST/PUT (anything that modifies the data) requests, using some reliable queue mechanism (RabbitMQ, AMQP, etc.)

 - You can use synchronous communication for Aggregation pattern at API Gateway Level which should not include any business logic other than aggregation.
 Data values must not be transformed at Aggregator, otherwise, it defeats the purpose of Bounded Context.
 In Asynchronous communication, events should be published into a Queue.
 Events contain data which is actually the domain but it does not focus on what can be done (action) with this data.

 - If microservice to microservice communication still requires synchronous communication for GET operation, then you must partition your microservices for bounded context, and create some tasks in backlog/technical debt.